Faggot: 1980s

+2000s

-The 2001 song "American Triangle" by Elton John and Bernie Taupin uses the phrase God hates fags where we come from.
-The song is about Matthew Shepard, a Wyoming man who was murdered in 1998 for being gay.
+The 2001 song "American Triangle" by Elton John and Bernie Taupin uses the phrase, "God hates fags where we come from."
+The song is about Matthew Shepard, a gay man from Wyoming whose 1998 murder brought national and international attention to hate crime legislation at both the state and federal level.

-The 2007 song "The Bible Says," which includes the line "God Hates Fags" (sometimes used as an alternate title) caused considerable controversy when it was published on various websites.
-Apparently an anti-gay song written and performed by an ex-gay pastor "Donnie Davies," it was accompanied by the realistic Love God's Way website about his "ministry."
-Debate ensued about whether Donnie Davies and the outrageous song, which included a few double entendres, were for real, and whether the lyrics could ever be considered acceptable even in satire.
-Donnie Davies was revealed in 2007 to be a character played by an actor.
-Some gay rights advocates acknowledge that as a spoof it is humorous, but claim the message behind it is still as malicious as someone who seriously possessed the opinion.

-In December 2007, BBC Radio 1 caused controversy by editing the word faggot from their broadcasts of the Kirsty MacColl and The Pogues song "Fairytale of New York," deeming it potentially homophobic; however, the edit did not extend to other BBC stations, such as BBC Radio 2.
-Following widespread criticism and pressure from listeners, the decision was reversed and the original unedited version of the song was reinstated, with clarification from Andy Parfitt, the station controller, that in the context of the song the lyrics had no "negative intent."
+In December 2007, BBC Radio 1 caused controversy by editing the word faggot from their broadcasts of the Kirsty MacColl and The Pogues song "Fairytale of New York", deeming it potentially homophobic; however, the edit did not extend to other BBC stations, such as BBC Radio 2.
+Following widespread criticism and pressure from listeners, the decision was reversed and the original unedited version of the song was reinstated, with clarification from Andy Parfitt, the station controller, that in the context of the song the lyrics had no "negative intent".

-Patty Griffin uses the word faggot in her song "Tony", about a classmate of hers from high school who committed suicide.

-McCafferty uses the word faggot in the song "Trees", about lead singer Nick Hartkop's struggles coming to terms with his sexuality.
+2010s–2020s

-Eminem used the word in numerous works, such as "Rap God", along with an inflammatory lyric containing the term being removed from "Fall".
+Eminem used the word in numerous works, such as "Rap God" (2013), along with an inflammatory lyric containing the term being removed from "Fall".

+A number of rappers have also used the slur in songs supporting the LGBT community.
 In 2012, Macklemore used the word faggot in the song "Same Love" in reference to the use of the homophobic slur in cyberbullying.
+Kendrick Lamar's 2022 song "Auntie Diaries" is also supportive of the LGBT community; however, it sparked controversy for its repeated use of the slur, as well as for deadnaming his transgender uncle.

 Television

 In November 2009, the South Park episode "The F Word" dealt with the overuse of the word fag.
 The boys use the word to insult a group of bikers, saying that their loud motorcycles ruined everyone else's nice time.
-Officials from the dictionary, including Emmanuel Lewis attend in the town and agree that the meaning of the word should no longer insult homosexuals but instead be used to describe loud motorcycle riders who ruin others' nice times.
+Officials from the dictionary, including Emmanuel Lewis, visit the town and agree that the meaning of the word should no longer insult homosexuals but instead be used to describe loud motorcycle riders who ruin others' nice times.
 The episode is a satire on the taboo of using the term, as it goes against political correctness.

 Reclamation

-Some LGBTQ+ people have reclaimed the term as a neutral or positive term of self-description.
+Some LGBTQ+ individuals have reclaimed the term as a neutral or positive term of self-description.
+The reclamation of slurs focuses on reinforcing in-group solidarity, restricting the use of the reclaimed slur to members of the targeted group.

+In 2009, Erin Davies' car, displaying a Pride flag, was defaced with homophobic slurs resulting in a 58-day tour across the U.S. and Canada, keeping the graffiti as a conversation starter about LGBTQ+ experiences with intolerance.
+This journey led to her documentary Fagbug, an 80-minute film highlighting homophobia and the LGBTQ+ community's resilience in reclaiming and addressing derogatory terms.
+Davies' work exemplifies LGBTQ+ culture's longstanding efforts to transform slurs into tools for education and empowerment.